hynek/environ-config/docs/tutorial.md

 db_url=postgresql://user@localhost/database-name
 ```

-And in production it will just work without any further work.
+And in production, it will just work without any further work.

 ## Debugging

-*environ-config* comes with two tools to help you to debug your configuration.
+*environ-config* comes with two tools to help debug your configuration.
 Firstly, you can tell it to generate a help string using `environ.generate_help`/`AppConfig.generate_help()`:

 ```{doctest}